Efficient undulating propulsion system

-- Highly maneuverable autonomous underwater vehicle (AUV) or remotely operated vehicle (ROV) that can move from land to sea and back with ease.
-Ideal for surf zone and amphibious beach missions
+Highly maneuverable autonomous underwater vehicle (AUV) or remotely operated vehicle (ROV) that can move from land to sea and back with ease.
+Ideal for surf zone, amphibious beach missions and polar ice missions

 Case Study: Velox -Agile Amphibious Swimmer

 Pliant Energy's Velox robot is a beautiful swimmer than can leave the water and travel across sand, pebbles, paving, grass and even ice.